gntouts/eltrak/README.md

 # eltrak

+This branch is kept to allow the use deprecated v1 API endpoint.
+It will not be maintained.
+I suggest moving to the v2 endpoint, which is much better.

 ## Introduction

 **eltrak** intends to become a free to use API to get shipping status for Greek courier services.